How does nitrogen pollution harm Buzzards Bay?

 The legal key to cleaning up Buzzards Bay’s rivers, coves, and harbors is something called a TMDL.
 These are federal limits that cap the amount of nitrogen pollution that each body of water can handle.
 TMDLs are enforceable by law under the Clean Water Act.

-There’s just one problem: Of Buzzards Bay’s 30 major harbors, coves, and tidal rivers, only two have TMDLs.
+There’s just one problem: Of Buzzards Bay’s 30 major harbors, coves, and tidal rivers, only three have TMDLs.
 Some waterways are close to getting TMDLs; others have not even begun the process.

 The federal government is failing to respond to the Bay’s nitrogen pollution crisis.
 They are the guardians of the Clean Water Act, which protects our waters from nitrogen – but they have been slow to act.